paulkn/esar/src/pages/donate/index.md

 title: Donate
 image: /img/b-white-flowers.png
 ---
-### We would love to have you partner with us!
+### Thank you for partnering with us!

-To give, please click the button below to go to our donation platform (givebutter).
+If you would like to give, please click the button below to go to our donation platform (givebutter).

 <button class="btn is-pulled-right" onclick="document.location='https://givebutter.com/esthers-arise'">Donate</button>